adrienTchounkeu/backend_assignment_fulfil/README.rst

 Download the project from GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To clone my code, you run the command below in the CLI
+To clone my code, run the command below in the CLI

 .. code:: sh